 There are a variety of third-party wallets for storing and sending ZEC, in addition to the officially supported core client, zcashd.
 When choosing a wallet, you have several options in terms of custody (custodial vs non-custodial), operating system (desktop, iOS, Android) and shielded support.
 You can also browse options available on third-party sites such as Zcash community site.

-What is the difference between shielded and transparent Zcash addresses?
+What is the difference between unified, shielded and transparent Zcash addresses?

-Addresses which start with "t" behave similarly to Bitcoin, exposing addresses and balances on the blockchain and we refer to these as "transparent addresses".
-Addresses which start with "z" include the privacy enhancements provided by zero-knowledge proofs and we refer to these as "shielded addresses".
+Transparent addresses start with "t" and behave similarly to Bitcoin addresses, exposing the address and balance on the blockchain.
+Shielded addresses that start with "z" include the privacy enhancements provided by zero-knowledge proofs.
 It is possible to send ZEC between these two address types.
-The Sapling network upgrade introduces a new shielded address for improved efficiency and functionality.
-The legacy shielded addresses start with a "zc" and the new Sapling shielded addresses start with a "zs".
-See our blog posts Anatomy of A Zcash Transaction, Sapling Transaction Anatomy, How Transactions Between Shielded Addresses Work for more details.
+The Sapling network upgrade introduced a new shielded address for improved efficiency and functionality.
+The Orchard network upgrade introduced the unified address format which improves the Zcash user experience by removing the complexity of handling multiple address types.
+See our blog posts Anatomy of A Zcash Transaction, Sapling Transaction Anatomy, and How Transactions Between Shielded Addresses Work for more details.

 Does Zcash offer complete anonymity for all transactions?